samhagman/flough/README.md

     });
 ```

-Once you have a `Flough` instance created you can begin building!
+Once you have a `Flough` instance created you can beginChain building!
 Checkout [Initializing A Flough Instance](https://github.com/samhagman/flough#initializing-a-flough-instance-1) for more initialization options.

 ### Jobs